2025–26 Myanmar National League

 The 2025–26 Myanmar National League is the 16th season of the Myanmar National League, the top Myanmar professional league for football clubs, since its establishment in 2009.

 Shan United are the defending champions, having won their six Myanmar National League title in the previous season.
 The season reintroduces promoted Yarmanya United.

 Team changes

-12 teams will compete in the league – the eleven teams from previous season and one team promoted from MNL-2.
+12 teams will compete in the league – eleven teams from the previous season and one team promoted from MNL-2.